 The UNO Libraries support open access (OA) publishing at UNO through participation in the following agreements with scholarly publishers, which enable UNO authors to publish their articles OA in selected journals at no cost to themselves.

-UNO authors whose articles are accepted for publication in most Cambridge University Press journals can choose to publish their work open access (OA) at no additional cost.
-The associated charges (known as Article Processing Charges, or APCs) are covered by the UNO Libraries.
-Eligible article types include research articles, rapid communications, review articles, brief reports, and case reports with a UNO-affiliated corresponding author.
-There is no cap to number of articles published under this agreement.
+UNO authors whose articles are accepted on or after January 1, 2021 for publication in most Cambridge University Press journals (see a downloadable list of participating journals) can choose to publish their work Open Access (OA) at no cost to themselves.
+The associated charges (known as Article Processing Charges, or APCs) are covered by the Libraries.
+Eligible article types include research articles, rapid communications, review articles, brief reports, and case reports with a UNL-affiliated corresponding author.

-Authors should use their UNO email address and/or ORCID identifier when submitting their articles, to ensure that the publisher’s editorial management system identifies them correctly as eligible for the OA publication charge waiver.
+Authors should specify their UNL email address and/or ORCID identifier when submitting their articles, to ensure that the publisher’s editorial management system identifies them correctly as eligible for the OA publication charge waiver.
 In the case of "hybrid" journals offering both OA and non-OA publication options, authors will be presented with the choice of publishing OA or not.

-This is a three-year agreement (January 1, 2021-December 31, 2023) through the Big Ten Academic Alliance.
 For information about the agreement, and a description of the steps involved for authors, see the Cambridge University Press information page for the Read and Publish agreement with the Big Ten Academic Alliance.
-For more information, contact unodigitalcommons@unomaha.edu.

 Participating Big Ten Academic Alliance libraries have reached a transformative, three-year Read and Publish Agreement with the Institute of Physics (IOP), a further step in collective action toward the Big Collection.
 This agreement begins on January 1, 2023, and runs through December 31, 2025